Transactions

 command.

-You can specify a parent transaction in the parent_id
+You can specify the parent transaction in the parent_id

-The upper transaction lifetime limit in the system is one hour.
+By default, the upper TTL limit for a transaction within the system is one hour.
 If you specify a timeout

 of more than one hour, it will be equal to the limit.

-To extend a transaction lifetime, run the ping_tx
+To extend a transaction's TTL, run the ping_tx

 command.

-Each execution extends the transaction lifetime by a time interval equal to timeout
+Each execution extends the transaction's TTL by a time interval equal to timeout

 .
 If the time since transaction creation or the last execution of the ping_tx